Reprezent/File-Locker/README.md

 - The key file(s) your program generate from Programming Assignment 2 are close to digital certificates, but not quite there!
 - We want to upgrade them to full fledged digital certificates.
 - You should add behavior to your **rsa-keygen** from Programming Assignment 2 that will generate signatures on the thumbprint (hash) of the key file.
-- Your RSA key generation will need to be augmented to take as additional optional argument **-s** which maps to a private key that acts as a Certificate Authority for the generated public key.
+- Your RSA key generation will need to be augmented to take as additional optional argument **-c** which maps to a private key that acts as a Certificate Authority for the generated public key.
 - **If the argument is not given the generated key should sign itself** :rage:
 - The file storing the signature should be the same path as the public key except with **-casig** appended to the end.